 - Refrain from Assuming: "Love Gets Me Every Time" was originally titled "Gol Darn Gone and Done It," but changed because Twain thought that the original title would be too difficult for disc jockeys to say.
 The latter phrase is more prominent in the chorus, furthering the confusion.

-- Studio Chatter: At the end of "No One Needs to Know", one voice says "There's your record, hoss!" and another adds, "Yep, there you go, dude."
+- Studio Chatter: At the end of "No One Needs to Know", one voice (according to a fan forum, session drummer Paul Leim) says "There's your record, hoss!" and another (possibly "Mutt" Lange) adds, "Yep, there you go, dude."

 - Tempting Fate: The video for "(If You're Not In It For Love) I'm Outta Here!" has Twain going to sit down after singing "Mind if I sit down" only to have the chair pulled out from under her.